All Episodes:

 Read More

-Today is Wednesday, December 12, 2024, The Feast of Our Lady of Guadalupe, a 3rd class feast, with the color of white.
-In this episode: “Our Lady of Guadalupe: The Anti-Pachamama,” a preview of the Sermon: “Remember Guadalupe,” and today’s thought from the Archbishop.
+Today is Wednesday, January 15, 2025, The St. Paul the First Hermit, 3rd class feast, with the color of red.
+In this episode: The meditation: “Importance of Salvation II,” a preview of the Sermon: “Four Keys to a Strong Faith,” today’s news from the Church: “New President of the Vatican Tribunal Appointed,” and today’s thought from the Archbishop.

 Read More